tyme-app/plugins/README.md

   "icon": "doc.text.magnifyingglass",
   "scriptName": "script.js",
-  "scriptMain": "createInvoice()", // the method to call when exporting "scriptPreview": "generatePreview()", // the method to call when generating a preview "formName": "form.json",
+  "scriptMain": "createInvoice()", // the method to call when exporting "scriptPreview": "generatePreview()", // the method to call when generating a preview (HTML is expected in return) "formName": "form.json",
   "localizationName": "localization.json"
 }